 Real experiences, real success—hear from our learners and employers about how our training programmes have made a difference.

-I have already recommended the service.
+I’ve already recommended the service.
 It was well-organised, and Sarah encouraged us to think outside the box.
-It strengthened my skills for the future and I believe it can help other students reach their career milestones.
+It strengthened my skills for the future and can help other students achieve their career milestones.

 The best part was the support in preparing for exams and KSBs.
 Richard’s communication was ideal, boosting my confidence.
 I always felt supported and could easily access help whenever needed throughout my apprenticeship.